Best Face Mask

 The EasyEast Face Mask is a 25-pack of pleated, disposable medical masks.
 These face masks sport stretchy ear loops that are comfortable and fit a wide array of face sizes.
 While the loops are not adjustable, we found that tying a small knot works just as well.
 The fabric is pleated, which helps with face fit and breathability.
 The nose wire is easily adjusted by simply pinching where you'd like it to be tighter.
 This wire helps keep the mask on your face without feeling too tight.
 The nose bridge wire can also help with glasses fog but does not mitigate it completely.

 Since these masks are disposable, they do not withstand liquids very well, making them a little difficult to use during a particularly sweaty workout.
 That being said, if you're not drenched, they are quite nice for a light workout, and since they are disposable, you can just throw them out after.
-They are traditional blue medical masks, so they do not come in fun colors or patterns, making them less aesthetically versatile than most of the washable/reusable masks.
+They are also not adjustable, though we found that tying a small knot in the ear loops took care of this issue.
+These traditional blue medical masks do not come in fun colors or patterns, making them less aesthetically versatile than most of the washable/reusable masks.
 That said, this reasonably priced pack of 25 is a great option for people or businesses who need a larger quantity of quality disposable masks.

 The WeddingStar Cloth Mask is a well-constructed, comfortable fashion mask that can be worn to the gym, work, or even to a wedding, hence the name.
 The ear straps and nose bridge wire are easily adjustable and do not deteriorate with washing.
 The flower design is simple yet adds a little pizzazz to what otherwise might be considered a boring mask.
 Due to the simplicity of the design, this mask looks great with most outfits.
 It can be dressed up or down depending on the event, and there are many colors and patterns available.
 The nose bridge wire also positively affects the mask's comfort, fit, and versatility.
 The Weddingstar is a great face mask option for those who wear glasses, as the fit encourages air to escape the bottom of the mask rather than the top.